-This table features two slides of clear glass and iceberg-shaped white acrylic base to symbolize effects of global warming on nature.
-It will be a perfect centerpiece at homes, in office or at a reception counter.
+This table features two slides of clear glass and iceberg-shaped white acrylic base to symbolize the effects of global warming on nature.
+It will be a perfect centerpiece at homes, in an office or at a reception counter.
 The inner glass panel represents the water level in past and outer panel represents the water levels after icebergs have melted due to global climate change.

 C 39 sofa by Yongwook Seong